 Then there is Legend of Zelda: Twilight Princess, which has already proved popular in the US with a copy of the game being sold with two out of three consoles.

 On our first look we were teased with an action packed demo.
 Come the full game and although it’s a lot slower (read our review) it's one that is going to keep any gamer quiet for some time.

 Showing its versatility even further, Excite Truck, another launch title, involves you turning the controller on its side to hold as if it were a handlebar and again makes it incredibly easy to control what is going on in front of you on the screen.

 The final game we played was Trauma Center: Under the Knife, which like its DS counterpart is a sort of electronic version of Operation, where using your skill with the Wii Remote you have to perform operations on people within a given time.

-Nintendo has shown that you don't need to be big, brash and powerful to have a good time.
-The graphics might not be up to what gamers will be expecting for a next generation of console, but the gameplay and its interactivity will have you jumping around the living room for joy.
+Although the graphics aren't up to what gamers will be expecting for a next generation console, the gameplay and its interactivity will have you jumping around the living room with joy